Love Is a Losing Game: Release and response

 George Michael named the song as one of his eight choices on the Radio Four programme Desert Island Discs.
 When asked which of his eight choices he would pick if he had to choose one, he opted for "Love Is a Losing Game".
-Prince had taken to covering the song live.
-On 21 September 2007, he was joined onstage by Winehouse at the final aftershow of his 21-gig marathon at The O2, and they performed the song together.
+Prince began performing the song live, and he sent an invitation to Winehouse.
+On 21 September 2007, Winehouse joined Prince at the final aftershow of his 21-gig marathon at The O2, and they performed the song together.

 The song is the lowest-charting of Winehouse's Back to Black singles, peaking at number 33 on the UK Singles Chart and spending four weeks on the UK Top 100 (46-61-{33}-64).

 Winehouse performed "Love Is a Losing Game" live when she appeared at the 2007 Mercury Prize.
 She later performed it at the 2008 BRIT Awards.
 The song won the award for Best Song Musically and Lyrically at the 2008 Ivor Novello Awards on 22 May 2008, Winehouse's third award at the event.

 In 2015, Sam Smith recorded a cover of the song for the re-release of their debut album In the Lonely Hour (Drowning Shadows Edition).
 A documentary film biopic, directed by film maker Asif Kapadia was released; that depicts the life and death of Winehouse, entitled Amy (2015).
 Winehouse's performance of the single at the Mercury Prize in 2007 was included in the film and was also featured on the original soundtrack.

 A recording of Winehouse's original demo of the song is available on the Back to Black deluxe edition bonus disc.
 In it, Winehouse sings accompanied only by her guitar, and on completion, asks the engineer whether it is a good take.